 • In Communion, the wine should be given to all, instead of only priests, which had created a class distinction within the church.

-• We are the inheritors and beneficiaries of these progressive, enlightened, and courageous followers of Christ.
+The Messiah Moravian Church community members consider themselves the inheritors and beneficiaries of these progressive, enlightened, and courageous followers of Christ.